 Below the graph will be the Rankings Overview.
 This is where you can compare rankings between you and your competitors.
 You can also manage your keywords from this table.
 There will be a column for each competitor, and a row for every keyword in the campaign.

 Position Tracking offers three main metrics to measure progress: Positions, Estimated Traffic, and Visibility.
 Above the table, you have the option to view one or all of these metrics in the table.
 Whichever metric you select will appear in a column under each competitor.
 (The image below is showing Positions for each site).

 The “…” button lets you look at these metrics for one of your added competitors.

-You can filter this table by Keyword, Top Positions, SERP Features, tags, and more with the filters above the visibility graph.
+You can filter this table by Keyword, Top Positions, SERP Features, tags, search intent, and more with the filters above the visibility graph.